m-thirumal/installation_guide/pgmodeler/foreign_data_wrapper.md

     2. host   - `127.0.0.1`
     3. port   - `5432`

 !> Please ensure that the `remote database cluster` has the `pg_hba.conf` entry corresponding to the database server for which the foreign server has to be created.
+[Set up remote server](#set-in-remote-server)

 Debug with following SQL